qfan/fsx/README.md

 -----
 Start FSX.
 Now run the scripts.
 On 64 bit OS use the 32 bit (x86) version of PowerShell.
 This is because SIMCONNECT library and FSX are 32 bit apps.

+If you get "running scripts is disabled" error, run the following command to allow scripts in current session:
  Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

 * fsxSimConnect.ps1